MooersLab/emacs-learning-spiral-hydra/README.md

 <p align="center"><img src="images/concepts.png" /></p>

-This hydra in a to-do list of skills that I am trying to master.
+This hydra is a to-do list of skills that I am trying to master.
 ```elisp
 (defhydra hydra-of-learning-spiral-concepts-mastered (:hint nil)
 "